Brunch uses configuration file brunch-config.js

 It is important to keep a few things in mind regarding entry points & their known limitations:

-• only the things you require will be included into an entryPoint bundle.
+will be included into an entryPoint bundle.
 This means non-app/non-npm dependencie won't be included.
-Also means only statically analyzable requires will work:
+Also means only statically analyzable require

 javascripts: {